Use of the emblems

-All requests to use the Coat of Arms must be authorized by the Minister of Culture and Tourism.
+All requests to use the Coat of Arms must be authorized by the Minister of Culture, Multiculturalism and Status of Women.

 In September 2013, the shield of the Coat of Arms was adopted as a separate official emblem known as the provincial shield.
 Topped by a red St. George's Cross on a white background, the provincial shield features blue skies over a range of snow-capped mountains with green hills, prairie land and a wheat field in front.
 The provincial shield remains as an element of two other emblems: the Coat of Arms and the flag of Alberta.